Priyankajangid217/DomainSpider/README.md

 # Google-Search-API-based-Web-Scraper
 Web Scrape Tool uses google search API to extracts website links on search results for a search term.
+Run the script and press H for Help to get started.